 We suggested earlier that radioactive heat production, solar recharge and geothermal heat cannot compensate for the heat extracted on a yearly average under the considered geological and climatic context, without considering an unrealistically large volume of rock.
-For a defined heat extraction rate and production period, the footprint area of mined heat is highly dependents on the conductivity of the medium.
-Our analysis show that lateral heat flux, that define the rate at which heat can be provided to the borehole by the surrounding area can reach steady state after a year in a homogeneous system.
-Axial fluxes tend to increase over time, depleting the volume of rock available above the borehole in heat while expanding the zone of influence below and around it, to an extent that depend on the conductivity of the ground.
+For a defined heat extraction rate and production period, the footprint area of mined heat is highly dependent on the conductivity of the medium.
+Our analysis shows that lateral heat flux, which defines the rate at which heat is provided to the borehole by the surrounding area, can reach steady state after a year in a homogeneous system.
+Axial fluxes tend to increase over time, depleting the volume of rock available above the borehole in heat while expanding the zone of influence below and around it, to an extent that depends on the conductivity of the ground.

 Vertical heat exchanger coupled ground source heat pump systems use the shallow geothermal energy as a heat source or sink for space heating or cooling.
 In opposition to horizontal heat exchangers, vertical boreholes present the advantage of requiring less land area.
 However, yearly imbalance in heat extraction and injection into the ground, especially in cold areas and for large-scale systems with long operational periods, can cause irreversible drop in temperature into the ground, resulting in a decrease in the HP performances.
 Some studies showed that other ways to achieve sustainable heat extraction and eliminate the cooling load accumulated into the ground is to perform cyclic production or provide additional artificial heat recharge during the non-heating season, such as solar thermal energy and industrial waste heat recharge (Cui et al., 2015; Cruickshank and Baldwin, 2016).
 Experimental studies conducted by Trillat-Berdal et al. (2006) showed that the ground thermal loads could be balanced by a system combining geothermal coupled heat pump and thermal solar collector, when the excess heat not used for hot water heating is injected into the ground, and the heat pump either used in cooling or heating mode.
 Cui et al. (2015) performed similar analysis on the performances of seasonal storage of industrial waste heat, by developing a heat transfer model for vertical GHE boreholes with multi-stage series connections.